 - 1. In the following Scriptures, three words are used to describe God's omniscience.
 Through our understanding of these words, we can begin to grasp something of the greatness of His knowledge.
 Identify each word according to the verse given. - a.
-God's knowledge is P (Job 37:16).
-Translated from the Hebrew word tamim, which denotes that which is whole, complete, entire, blameless, and lack-ing in nothing. - b.
-God's understanding is B M (Psalm 147:4-5).
-Translated from the Hebrew word ayin, which denotes that which is innumerable or beyond counting.
+God's knowledge is P\\\\\ (Job 37:16).
+The word is translated from the Hebrew word tamim, which denotes that which is whole, complete, entire, blame-less, and lacking in nothing. - b.
+God's understanding is beyond M\\\\\\ (Psalm 147:4-5).
+Translated from the Hebrew word ayin, the phrase denotes that which is innumerable or beyond counting.
 Other synonyms include "endless," "inscrutable," "unfathomable," and "unsearchable." - c.
-God's understanding is U (Isaiah 40:28).
-Translated from the Hebrew word ayin (see definition above). - 2.
+God's understanding is U\\\\\ (Isaiah 40:28).
+This is translated from the Hebrew word ayin (see definition above). - 2.
 The Scriptures affirm that nothing exists outside of the reach of God's knowledge.
 He knows all things past, present, and future-immediately, effortlessly, simultaneously, and exhaustively.
 Such knowledge not only proves that He is worthy to judge His creation, but it also guarantees that His judgments will always be perfect.
 God will always judge according to His perfect knowledge of all the facts.
 What do the following Scriptures teach us about this truth?